OpenSocket/socketcluster-client-ruby/README.md

 License
 -------

-The gem is available as open source under the terms of the [OpenSocket License]
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).